Worried about your PhD Viva? Here are 6 tips to ease your mind

 Fact: The examiners are only evaluating your knowledge

-Students often believe that the examiners will try their very best from refraining students to score better points for their answers.
+Students often believe that the examiners will sabotage the viva, so students are unable to score higher points for their answers.
 However, like any other examination, the examiner’s job during the viva is to check the student’s subject knowledge.
 So, be prepared to gather all the knowledge covering your research in different ways.
 Calmly answer every question asked by the examiner to give a better understanding of your PhD thesis ideas, findings and conclusions.

 Myth: Students go blank during the viva